my-pwa-apps/Solar/README.md

 ---

-**Made with ❤️ and ☕ for space enthusiasts and educators**
+Made with passion for space enthusiasts and educators worldwide.

-🌟 Star this repo if you found it helpful!